-PANB party leader Kris Austen blamed the discord between public sector workers and the government on “decades of Liberal and Conservative mismanagement” and promised to try to get the nursing home workers “somewhat of a pay increase.”
+PANB party leader Kris Austin blamed the discord between public sector workers and the government on “decades of Liberal and Conservative mismanagement” and promised to try to get the nursing home workers “somewhat of a pay increase.”

 The rally was timed to coincide with the tabling of the province’s 2019-20 budget by Finance Minister Ernie Steeves.

 Steve Drost of the CUPE NB executive criticized the PC government as well as the preceding Liberal government for “blaming their financial inadequacies on the civil service.”

 The nursing home workers are in stalled contract negotiations with the PC government, as well as in a court dispute with the government over whether they are an “essential service” and thus barred from striking.